DurdagiLab/cavity-atoms-generator/README.md

 To run:

-> python extract_atom_indices.py --pdb 1ABC.pdb --out cavity.atoms
+> python extract_atom_indices.py --pdb protein.pdb --out cavity.atoms

 # Customization:
 By default, the list of target residues is hardcoded in the script: